-This shall be in the form of a report from a professionally qualified source and may involve undertaking site investigations and risk assessments to identify any actual or possible significant risk to public health or safety, or to the environment that could arise from the proposals.
+This shall be in the form of a report from a professionally qualified source and may involve undertaking site investigations and risk assessments to identify any actual or possible significant risk to public health or safety, the water environment, or other environmental receptors that could arise from the proposals.

-Where appropriate, consideration should also be given to both radioactive and nonradioactive sources of contamination.
-Where there is known or potential contaminated land, gases or ground instability on a site, any development should take account of this in both its design and the type of use proposed.
+Consideration must also be given to both radioactive and nonradioactive sources of contamination.
+Where there is known or potential contaminated land, gases or ground instability on a site, any development must take account of this in both its design and the type of use proposed.
 Should the development be approved, conditions may require to be attached to the consent to ensure that the necessary remediation action will be undertaken to prevent unacceptable risks to human health or the environment before the development proceeds.